vacu9708/Study-records/Database/DBMS/readme.md

 * **DCL: Data Control Language** : is used to control access to data stored in a database (authorization).
 Ex) GRANT, REVOKE

+When designing a database, ***maintaining data integrity*** is the most important, which can be achieved through methods such as data backup, data validation, integrity constraints, etc.<br>

+Integrity constraints includes Domain constraints, Entity integrity constraints, Referential Integrity Constraints, Key constraints.